himanshuverma544/Like-Pics--Image-Browsing-App/README.md

+# About
-Developed "Like Pics" - a web app for favourite image-browsing adventures that allows users to search, view, like and download images, which also lets the users access liked images later with ease.
+- Developed "Like Pics" - a web app for favourite image-browsing adventures that allows users to search, view, like and download images, which also lets the users access liked images later with ease.
 Implemented user sign-up functionality and designed a system to keep images organized.

-• Technology Used
+# Technology Used
 - React

-• API Used
+# API Used
 - Unsplash API

-• Libraries Used
+# Libraries Used
 - redux
 - react-router-dom
 - axios